 However, applying Proposition \ref{prop:ifpoint} along with the symmetry of $A_2(\DD^b_{\dg}(Z))$ mentioned in the beginning of the proof, the homotopy limit over the diagram

 is equivalent to $\DD^b_{\dg}(\widetilde{S}_2)$ and the functor from the limit to $\DD^b_{\dg}(Z)$ induced by $f_1$ is equivalent to $\mathbb{L}\widetilde{k}_2^*$.
-Therefore, the homotopy limit over the diagram in Equation \ref{biglimit} is also quasi equivalent to $\Perf(X_2)$. \end{proof} Therefore, as a corollary, we have that \begin{theorem} If $\mathscr{X}$ and $\mathscr{X}'$ are type II degenerations of K3 surfaces related by type I modifications, then $\Perf(\mathscr{X}_0)$ and $\Perf(\mathscr{X}_0')$ are quasi equivalent. \end{theorem} \begin{proof} Apply Proposition \ref{prop:flip} along with Proposition \ref{prop:tImod}. \end{proof} It follows then, by Proposition \ref{prop:tImod} and Corollary \ref{cor:puttogether} that if $\mathscr{X}$ is a type II degeneration of K3 surfaces, there is a perverse schober whose category of global sections is $\Perf(\mathscr{X}_0)$.
+Therefore, the homotopy limit over the diagram in Equation \ref{biglimit} is also quasiequivalent to $\Perf(X_2)$. \end{proof} The following theorem uses the formalism of perverse sheaves of categories to show that $\Perf(\mathscr{X}_0)$ is not changed by a type I modifications.
+The same result can likely be extracted from the work of Bridgeland \cite{brid}.
+We expect that this holds in higher dimensions as well. \begin{theorem} If $\mathscr{X}$ and $\mathscr{X}'$ are type II degenerations of K3 surfaces related by type I modifications, then $\Perf(\mathscr{X}_0)$ and $\Perf(\mathscr{X}_0')$ are quasiequivalent. \end{theorem}

+\begin{proof} Apply Proposition \ref{prop:flip}. \end{proof} It follows then, by Proposition \ref{prop:tImod} and Corollary \ref{cor:puttogether} that if $\mathscr{X}$ is a type II degeneration of K3 surfaces, there is a perverse sheaf of categories whose category of global sections is $\Perf(\mathscr{X}_0)$.